Do you know if your process is healthy? Are you using SPC Control Charts to track and monitor the behavior of your processes?

-By using an SPC Control Chart, you have been able to remedy issues with process compliance.
-Now the humidity levels are consistently and accurately at a healthier level.
+By using an SPC Control Chart, you have been able to find the issue and subsequently remedy the error by implementing a standardized method with your work instruction software.
+Now the humidity levels readings are where they should be.

 For added information, take a look at this video to see a real-life use of SPC Control Charts with work instruction software for manufacturing chemical process control.